MASSHUU12/program-runner/README.md

 ## Compatibility

-The programs work on Windows, and should work on Linux and macOS.
-However, it has only been tested on Windows.
+This program is cross-platform although, it has only been tested on Windows.

 ## Prerequisites